 Charleston SC Foreclosures

 Foreclosures in Charleston, SC are popping up all over the area.
-There are some terrific bank owned properties to take advantage of right now in this buyers market.
+There are some terrific bank owned properties to take advantage of right now in a buyers market.
 Banks seem to be listing these properties at 85% of market value, to move them.
 They make for an easy transaction (no waiting times like short sales) and the banks can close quickly if need be.
 Make sure you do your homework on your potential foreclosure sale!
 Banks are selling these foreclosures in "as-is" condition, meaning they more than likely have no knowledge to the condition of the property, and make no warranties or guarantees to the condition.

-Read more below on the best strategies for making an offer on a foreclosed bank-owned home!
+Make sure you read this below on the best strategies for making an offer on a foreclosed bank-owned home!

 No matter what price range, Charleston foreclosures are seen by many as a perfect way to get into a great neighborhood, at an affordable price.
 Take advantage of this market!

 All Charleston Area Foreclosures & Bank Owned Property

 No listings were found matching your search criteria.

 Things to Know When Making an Offer on a Bank-Owned Home